GSA/digitalgov.gov/content/posts/2016-02-26-what-do-mac-cheese-and-power-of-attorneys-have-in-common.md

   * Support a marketing campaign
   * Drive traffic to timely content on our websites
   * Promote social media chats or events
-  * Amplify information or alerts on behalf of other government agencies {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-425-Email-concept-with-mailbox-adempercem-iStock-Thinkstock-499594960.jpg" alt="Email concept with mailbox" %}
+  * Amplify information or alerts on behalf of other government agencies {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-425-Email-concept-with-mailbox-adempercem-iStock-Thinkstock-499594960.jpg" alt="Email concept with mailbox" caption="" >}}

 With every e-mail, a lot of consideration goes into the draft, quality and purpose of why we’re sending a particular communication.